 |Soil pH||Slightly alkaline|

 |Bloom Time||Spring, summer|

 Established weeping bottlebrush trees are very low maintenance.
 They are drought resistant and moderately tolerant of salt, but cannot handle large amounts of salty spray near the coast.
 With plenty of sunshine and the occasional watering and fertilizing, these striking trees will thrive.

-Well-draining soil is important, as soggy soil can easily lead to root rot.
-These trees like loose, sandy soil that easily allows the root system to mat.
+Well-draining soil is important, as soggy soil can lead to root rot.
+These trees like loose, sandy soil that allows the root system to mat.
 Slightly acidic to neutral soil pH is best, as alkaline soils can cause yellow leaves.

 Regular watering will keep the weeping bottlebrush healthy and strong.
 Mature plants can withstand times of drought but fare better with supplemental water.
 Water intermittently when the soil feels dry several inches below the surface.

 Red cascade trees prefer warm temperatures and do not handle cold or frost well.
 They grow best in hot, dry climates, but can tolerate humid areas.

 Providing weeping bottlebrush trees with well-balanced fertilizer throughout the growing season will encourage healthy growth and flowering.
 Apply from spring until fall, at the beginning of each season.

 Pruning can help keep this tree looking clean and manicured.
 Prune weeping bottlebrush trees after flowering to remove the spent blooms and help the tree keep an orderly shape.

 Propagating Weeping Bottlebrush